iaprojectg8/Data-Extraction-from-GEE/README.md

 ```

 ## Drive
 In order to get the files on your local computer, you can download them from the app.
-But to be able to do that you need to get your own credentials, from the Google Cloud Platform
+But to be able to do that you need to get your own credentials, from the [Google Cloud Platform](https://console.cloud.google.com/).
+I let you read the document I have made for this.
 ## The App
 On the application, you have 2 main parts, the parameters and the map.
 Select your own parameters.